-The Year Ends Phase follows the Victory Phase of the Winter Turn of a Year (except in 1642 when it is immediately after Turn VI).
+The Year Ends Phase follows the Victory Phase of the last Turn of a Year.
 If it is 1646 then the game will already have ended in the Victory Phase.
 Otherwise, the following steps occur:

 - New blocks are added.
-11.1

 - Regional Recruitment takes place.
-11.2

 - Regional blocks return home.
-11.3

 - The card decks are prepared for the next year.
-11.4

-In 1642 and 1643 the Royalist Player carries out Regional Recruitment and Regional blocks return home before the Parliamentarian Player.
+In 1642 and 1643 the Royalist Player carries out Regional Recruitment and Regional blocks return home before the Parliamentarian player.
 In 1644 and 1645 the Parliamentarian Player carries out those steps before the Royalist Player.